-Biomass resources include any plant-derived organic matter that is available on a renewable basis.
-These materials are commonly referred to as feedstocks.
+Biomass resources that are used directly as a fuel, or converted to another form or energy product that are available on a renewable basis are commonly referred to as feedstocks.

-Biomass feedstocks include dedicated energy crops, agricultural crops, forestry residues, aquatic crops, biomass processing residues, municipal waste, and animal waste.
+Biomass feedstocks include dedicated energy crops, agricultural crops, forestry residues, algae, biomass processing residues, municipal waste, and animal waste.

 Short-rotation woody crops are fast-growing hardwood trees that are harvested within 5 to 8 years of planting.
 These include hybrid poplar, hybrid willow, silver maple, eastern cottonwood, green ash, black walnut, sweetgum, and sycamore.

 Agricultural crops include currently available commodity products such as cornstarch and corn oil, soybean oil and meal, wheat starch, and vegetable oils.
 They generally yield sugars, oils, and extractives, although they can also be used to produce plastics as well as other chemicals and products.

 Agriculture crop residues include biomass materials, primarily stalks and leaves, that are not harvested or removed from fields in commercial use.
 Examples include corn stover (stalks, leaves, husks, and cobs), wheat straw, and rice straw.

 Forestry residues include biomass not harvested or removed from logging sites in commercial hardwood and softwood stands as well as material resulting from forest management operations such as pre-commercial thinning and removal of dead and dying trees.
 Examples include tree tops, limbs, and other woody material.